apache/pulsar/site2/docs/helm-deploy.md

 ## Deploy Pulsar cluster using Helm

-Once you have finished the above three steps, you can install a Helm release.
+Once you have finished the above steps, you can install a Helm release.

 In this example, the Helm release is named `pulsar`.